vadim-miller2/book-test1/ch_core.md

 -   To log messages from sources in <span class="nctnt ncbi-path">src/serial</span> excluding those with error code 802 and subcodes 4 and 10 through 12, and to exclude messages from sources in <span class="nctnt ncbi-path">src/dbapi/driver</span>, use the following filter: “<span class="nctnt ncbi-monospace">/serial !(802.4,10-12) !/dbapi/driver</span>”.

-### <span class="title">Log File Format</span>
+### Log File Format

 The format of the log file can be customized.
-One of the most basic choices is between the "[old post format](ch_core.html#ch_core.The_Old_Post_Format)" and the "[new post format](ch_core.html#ch_core.The_New_Post_Format)".
+One of the most basic choices is between the "[old post format](#old-post-format)" and the "[new post format](#new-post-format)".
 The old format essentially posts arbitrary strings whereas the new format adds many standard fields, and structures the messages so they can be automatically indexed for rapid searching and/or error statistics.

 The old format is used by default.
 To use the new format: